marmelab/react-admin/docs/Community.md

 Make sure you follow the issue template and provide a way to reproduce the bug.
 The more information you provide, the easier it is for us to fix it.

 Please note that we don't provide support via GitHub issues - use them only for bug reports.

-## Learn With Examples

-Check out [the Demos page](./Demos.md) for a list of open-source react-admin applications with real-world features.

 ## Contributing